Christian Festival Association

 The Christian Festival Association was formed in September 2006.
 The group consists of members representing major Christian music festivals held in the United States and Canada.
-Collectively, this group represents nearly a million attendees annually, whose events are held annually between April and October.
+Collectively, this group represents nearly a million attendees annually, whose events are held between April and October each year.
 The association's Executive Director is Julie Klinger and the organization is headquartered in Sioux Falls, South Dakota.

 Member festivals

 The members of the CFA include: